arifszn/OneClick/README.md

 ## Description

-**Awesome Shortcuts** is a browser extension that allows you to navigate to your favorite actions on the websites you love with just one click.
-It is available as a web app, Chrome extension, and Firefox add-on.
+**Awesome Shortcuts** is a browser extension that allows users to quickly access a wide variety of actions with just one click.
+The extension includes 88 shortcuts, 29 themes, and a clean, minimalist UI.
+It is also open-source and free of ads.
+Some of the available shortcuts include creating a meeting on Google Meet, editing photos, creating new projects with popular frameworks, designing a website.

+The extension is available as a web app, Chrome extension, and Firefox add-on.

 <br/>